ellipt01/l1l2inv2/README.md

 # INVERSION

 After finishing installation correctly, a script calc.sh should be exists in \<root\>/bin .
-To perform inversion, run this script.
+To perform inversion, please run this script.
-To see usage of this script, run
+You can see the usage of this script by run calc.sh with -h option:

 $ \<root\>/bin/calc.sh -h